CptPie/telegram-shipit-bot/README.md

 * /marius - burn the witch!
 * /slap [name] - slaps [name] around a bit with a large trout

-# Build-Script
-## Usage
-The bash script "make.sh" is managing the dependencies and starts the bot.
-Following arguments shall be used:
-- ./make.sh -> Starts the bot and does not check for dependencies
-- ./make.sh -d -> Downloads all dependencies
-- ./make.sh -a -> Downloads all dependencies and starts the bot

 # For Server-Maintainer
 There is a shell script called "automated_deploy.sh".\
 This script starts the bot and waits for an update in the master branch.
 If an update is available, the bot process will be killed, the update will be merged and the bot will be started again.\
 If no update is available, your bot just works as expected.\
 \
 There is no need to use the ./make.sh.

+# Build-Script (for developer)
+## Usage
+The bash script "make.sh" is managing the dependencies and starts the bot.
+Following arguments shall be used:
+- ./make.sh -> Starts the bot and does not check for dependencies
+- ./make.sh -d -> Downloads all dependencies
+- ./make.sh -a -> Downloads all dependencies and starts the bot

 ## Adding a dependency
 If you want to add a dependency, simple add the name of the dependency to the array "dependencies" in the function "downloadDependencies"\